Construction of product $*$-probability spaces via free cumulants: Free cumulants and free independence

-\bk Clearly, (\ref{eqn:freecumdefn2}) and (\ref{eqn:momcum}) provide a one-one correspondence between moments and free cumulants.
-In fact, similar formulas exist for moments and classical cumulants---the lattice of all partitions replaces $NC(n)$ in these classical formulas.
+Clearly, (\ref{eqn:freecumdefn2}) and (\ref{eqn:momcum}) provide a one-one correspondence between moments and free cumulants.
+In fact, similar formulas exist for moments and classical cumulants---the lattice of all partitions replaces $\NC(n)$ in these classical formulas.
 For an interesting discussion on the history of such classical moment-cumulant formulas, see the blog article \cite{speicherblog}.
-Anyway, since the moments and free cumulants are in one-one correspondence, it is natural that free independence may be defined via free cumulants. \begin{Definition} (Free independence) Suppose $(\mathcal{A}, \varphi)$ is an NCP.
-Then sub-algebras $(\mathcal{A}_{i})_{i \in I}$ of $\mathcal{A}$ are said to be freely independent (or simply free) if for all $n \geq 2$, and all $a_1, a_2,\ldots, a_n$ from $(\mathcal{A}_i)_{i \in I}$, $\kappa_{n}(a_{1},a_{2},\ldots,a_{n}) = 0$ whenever at least two of the $a_i$ are from different $\mathcal{A}_i$.
-In particular any collection of variables are said to be free if the sub-algebras generated by each of these variables are free. \end{Definition}

-The following result is well-known.
+Anyway, since the moments and free cumulants are in one-one correspondence, it is natural that free independence may be defined via free cumulants. \begin{defn}[Free independence] Suppose $(\mathcal{A}, \varphi)$ is an NCP.
+Then sub-algebras $(\mathcal{A}_{i})_{i \in I}$ of $\mathcal{A}$ are said to be freely independent (or simply, free) if for all $n \geq 2$ and any $a_1, a_2,\ldots, a_n$ from $\cup_{i \in I} \mathcal{A}_i$, $\kappa_{n}(a_{1},a_{2},\ldots,a_{n}) = 0$ whenever at least two of the $a_i$'s are from different $\mathcal{A}_j$'s.
+In particular, variables $a_1, \ldots, a_n$ from $\A$ are said to be free if the sub-algebras generated by each of these variables are free. \end{defn} The following result is well known, and first appeared in \cite{speimulti}.
 See Theorem 11.16 of \cite{spei} for a proof.
 For a slightly shorter proof, see Theorem 5.3.15 in \cite{anderson:guionnet:zeitouni}.

-\begin{theorem} Suppose $(\mathcal{A}, \varphi)$ is an NCP and $\mathcal{A}_{i}, i \in I$ are sub-algebras of $\mathcal{A}$.
+\begin{theorem} Suppose $(\mathcal{A}, \varphi)$ is an NCP and $\mathcal{A}_{i}, i \in I$, are sub-algebras of $\mathcal{A}$.
 Then the following are equivalent.
 3pt

-(a) The sub-algebras are free according to Definition \ref{def:alg} 3pt
+(a) The sub-algebras are free according to Definition~\ref{def:alg}.
+3pt